 If you are selling on an ex-factory basis where the customer/importer takes ownership of the goods from factory gate then they are responsible for the cost of Freight, insurance and customs procedures including paying tariffs VAT and duties.
 Under these circumstances you will not require an EU EORI number.

 However in most cases, if you are selling the goods on a delivered basis where you are the owner of the total consignment up until they arrive at your customer(s) gate(s) you are the exporter AND THE IMPORTER.
-You will therefore be responsible for all BIP procedures including the paying of duty.
+You will therefore be responsible for all Border Control Post (BCP) procedures including the paying of duty.
 This will be almost certainly the case for groupage consignments.

 As with imports, it is advisable for companies for to appoint a Customs or Clearing agent in the country at point of entry.
 Potentially most of your customers will be as inexperienced at doing this as you may be.
 Most of them will probably expect you to be delivering your goods duty paid.

-Outbound livestock and animal products from the UK into EU 27 will have to pass through a designated Border Inspection Post (BIP) at the point of entry.
-You can’t just turn up at a BIP; every consignment has to be booked in advance.
-For cross-Channel shipments, there are BIPs at Dunquerque, le Havre and Caen, but current throughput at the Dunquerque BIP is already at two thirds total capacity.
+Outbound livestock and animal products from the UK into EU 27 will have to pass through a designated Border Control Post (BCP) at the point of entry.
+You can’t just turn up at a BCP; every consignment has to be booked in advance.
+For cross-Channel shipments, there are BCPs at Dunquerque, le Havre and Caen, but current throughput at the Dunquerque BCP is already at two thirds total capacity.

-Ports such as Rotterdam and Calais have made significant preparations for a no-deal Brexit.
+Ports such as Rotterdam and Calais have made significant preparations for the transition period closing without a UK-EU trade deal.
 Importantly, Calais is launching a ‘smart border’ scheme that will prevent delays using a combination of pre-clearance of goods, number plate recognition and away-from-the-border checks.